Lapin0t/phd-manuscript/main/01_introduction.typ

 framework for coinduction based on complete lattices~#mcite(dy: 2em, <Pous16>)#mcite(dy: 4em, <SchaferS17>).
 Further, we
-introduce a new notion of _eventually guarded_ systems of recursive equations on indexed interaction trees, which we prove to have existence and unicity of fixed points w.r.t. strong bisimilarity.
+introduce a new notion of _eventually guarded_ systems of recursive equations on indexed interaction trees, which we prove to have existence and uniqueness of fixed points w.r.t. strong bisimilarity.

-*Theory of Substitution* #sym.space.quad In @ch-subst, we lightly review the standard tools for modeling intrinsically typed and scoped syntaxes with substitution~#mcite(<FioreS22>)#mcite(dy: 3em, <AllaisACMM21>).
-To fit our needs, we introduce a new notion of _substitution module_ over a substitution monoid, generalizing upon the theory of renaming.
+*Theory of Substitution* #sym.space.quad In @ch-subst, we lightly review the standard tools for modeling intrinsically typed and scoped syntaxes with substitution~#mcite(<FioreS22>)#mcite(dy: 3em,
+<AllaisACMM21>).
+To fit our needs, we introduce a new notion of
+_substitution module_ #tom[je suis un peu biaisé, mais je pense que c'est mon père et Marco Maggesi les premiers à avoir parlé de modules sur des monades dans ce contexte, donc je pense que tu devrais les citer] over a substitution monoid, generalizing upon the theory of renaming.
 We further introduce a novel notion of _scope structures_, generalizing upon the traditional #nm[De-Bruijn] indices.
-Although relatively superficial, scopes structure provide us with much appreciated flexibility in choosing how variables should look like.
+Although relatively superficial, scope structures provide us with much appreciated flexibility in choosing how variables should look like.

 *OGS Construction* #sym.space.quad With all the necessary scaffolding in place,